-- View Reports Displays a list of the reports that you can view and run. - Create Ad Hoc View Launches the Data Chooser wizard followed by the Ad Hoc Editor for designing Ad Hoc views the basis for creating reports on the server interactively. - Manage Server Opens the Server Settings page.
+- View Reports Displays a list of the reports that you can view and run. - Create Ad Hoc View Launches the Data Chooser wizard followed by the Ad Hoc Editor for designing Ad Hoc views the basis for creating reports on the server interactively. - Create Report Launches the Create Report wizard, which allows you to select an existing Ad Hoc view and generate a report. - Manage Server Opens the Server Settings page.
 This option is often only available to administrators.